500 Years of Solitude: Plot

 Meanwhile, Caroline, Bonnie and Jeremy try to find out where Matt is.
 While searching, Caroline finds out about Bonnie and Jeremy's relationship and then they split up to continue the searching.
 While Caroline shouts out for Matt, Klaus (Joseph Morgan) appears.
 He informs her that he is back because Damon told him Katherine was dying but Caroline wants to know if he killed Tyler (Michael Trevino).
 He says that he did not and when Klaus mentions her break up with Tyler, she tells him that he chose revenge over her.
 Klaus wants to know if she would give him the same choice she gave to Tyler but Caroline tries to avoid the question saying that she is looking for her missing friend.
 He reassures her that Matt is fine since he heard his calls and a rescuer is on the way to get him out.
 While Caroline and Klaus talk, Matt opens the safe and he sees Rebekah (Claire Holt).

 Klaus promises Caroline that he will leave Mystic Falls and never bother her again if she will confess her feelings about him and be honest.
 After that promise, Caroline kisses him and the two of them have sex before Caroline goes back to the Salvatore house.

-Back in the house, Katherine remembers about the time when Klaus killed her entire family because she run away from him when Damon gets into her mind to torture her.
-He tells her that it is her fault that her family was killed and he also makes her see aunt Jenna (Sara Canning) and John Gilbert (David Anders).
+Back at the house, Katherine remembers the time when Klaus killed her entire family because she ran away from him.
+Damon gets into her mind to torture her and tells her that it's her fault that her family was killed.
+He also makes her see Aunt Jenna (Sara Canning) and John Gilbert (David Anders).
 Jenna stabs her and John cuts her fingers off, things that the two of them suffered while being alive because of her.
-Then, Elijah (Daniel Gillies) appears to save her, but when he sits next to her his face turns into Damon's who apologizes to her about all these not being real.
+Then, Elijah (Daniel Gillies) appears to save her, but when he sits next to her his face turns into Damon's, who apologizes to her about it not being real.
 That is when Nadia appears and snaps Damon's neck to stop him from torturing her mother.